TheCutestCat/mingraphrag/README.md

-1. Place your data files in the 'data-mingraphrag/input' directory.
+1. Place your data files in the 'data-mingraphrag/input' directory. we already have a 'Cinderella.txt' file for you.
 2. Execute the following command to initialize the files:
    ```bash
    python ./mingraphrag/main.py